-Caldolor: We have agreements with three manufacturers for the commercial supply of Caldolor and two of the three suppliers have manufactured inventory under these agreements.
-We obtained commercial supply from two of these manufacturers during 2018 for both our international and domestic Caldolor markets.
+Caldolor: We have agreements with multiple manufacturers for the supply of Caldolor and during 2019 we obtained commercial supplies from three of these manufacturers for our international and domestic Caldolor requirements.
 If the manufacturers of Caldolor are unable to produce marketable inventory in sufficient quantities, in the agreed upon time period, we could suffer an inability to meet demand for our product.